ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.2.3-release-note.md

 ## Improvements

 ### OpenAPI Tool
-- Add improvement to OpenAPI client configuration handling.
-The record which contains the information for client initialization has changed from ClientConfig to ConnectionConfig.
-Few of defaultable configuration fields which were in ClientConfig have been changed to the optional fields in ConnectionConfig record.
-Due to this change ConnectionConfig record can be defined as a configurable variable.
+-Improved the OpenAPI client configuration handling functionality.
+Now, the record, which contains the information for client initialization is changed from the `ClientConfig` to `ConnectionConfig`.
+A few of the defaultable configuration fields, which were in the `ClientConfig` have been changed to the optional fields in the `ConnectionConfig` record.
+Due to this change, the `ConnectionConfig` record can be defined as a configurable variable.

 ### Bug Fixes